Goldfeld–Quandt test

-In statistics, the Goldfeld–Quandt test checks for homoscedasticity in regression analyses.
+In statistics, the Goldfeld–Quandt test checks for heteroscedasticity in regression analyses.
 It does this by dividing a dataset into two parts or groups, and hence the test is sometimes called a two-group test.
 The Goldfeld–Quandt test is one of two tests proposed in a 1965 paper by Stephen Goldfeld and Richard Quandt.
 Both a parametric and nonparametric test are described in the paper, but the term "Goldfeld–Quandt test" is usually associated only with the former.

 Test

 In the context of multiple regression (or univariate regression), the hypothesis to be tested is that the variances of the errors of the regression model are not constant, but instead are monotonically related to a pre-identified explanatory variable.
 For example, data on income and consumption may be gathered and consumption regressed against income.
 If the variance increases as levels of income increase, then income may be used as an explanatory variable.
 Otherwise some third variable (e.g. wealth or last period income) may be chosen.